aksh-hash/THe-Defender-Game/README.md

 HOW TO RUN THE GAME :
 1. Using Eclipse IDE : clone to source code to your eclipse IDE and run the source code.
+2. Download The Defender.zip file from the repo.
-2. Execuitable JAR file: download the jar file to your system and run the game.
+3. Execuitable JAR file: download the jar file to your system and run the game.

 HOW TO PLAY :
 1. Follow the introduction carefully .